 ARTICLE 2.
-RETURN OF CHARGED TIMEOUT.
+CHARGED TIMEOUT.
 A charged timeout taken after the two-minute warning of either half with the clock running will be restored if a review changes the ruling and the new ruling results in a stopped clock.
-A charged injury timeout can be restored if a ruling changed in replay would not have resulted in a charged injury timeout.
+An injury timeout can be charged or restored if a ruling changed in replay would affect whether an injury timeout is charged.